PdF:JVp017 Eng. for Special Educators - C - Course Information

 - The course mission is to develop students' receptive (reading, listening) and productive (speaking, writing) language skills and to enhance their grammar and vocabulary knowledge at level B2 by means of academic topics/issues related to the sphere of special needs education.
 After completing the course, students can use selected SNE terminology with natural and sophisticated control, show a good command of selected grammar structures, understand both written and spoken academic texts at level B1+/B2, can produce a formal written argument, and can give an oral presentation on a particular SNE issue.

 - Course introduction.
-Subject-specific topics: 1) Key SNE terminology.
-Inoffensiveness in SNE.
-2) Visual impairment.
-3) Hearing Impairment.
-4) Educating students with sensory impairments.Special schooling and inclusion.
-5) Speech disorders.
-Language disorders.
-Speech and language therapy.
-6) Physical impairment.
-Occupational therapy.
-Physiotherapy.
+Subject-specific topics: Introduction to SNE terminology.
+Visual impairment.
+Hearing Impairment.
+Integration/Inclusion of students with sensory impairment in mainstream schools.
+Speech disorders and speech therapy.
+Physical impairment.
 Academic skills: Academic writing - argument essay.
 Academic speaking - oral presentation.
-Giving peer feedback.
-General vocabulary and grammar: Present simple X continuous; past simple X continuous; referring to future in English; word formation, abstract vocabulary; present perfect tenses; passive forms; selected B2 structures; modals.
+Grammar and vocabulary: Present simple X continuous; past simple X continuous; future in English; introduction to word formation, abstract vocabulary; present perfect tenses; sentence transformations I; passive forms; sentence transformations II; modals.

 - required literature

 - In-class materials designed for teaching ESP.